bmuellerhstat/pr-practice/README.md

 ## Mr. Mueller's Ideal Afternoon
-The best way to relax after a long day is to eat ice cream and watch TV.
+The best way to relax after a long day is to order food in, have a pint of icecream in the freezer and have a movie playing in bed.